dhermanconsulting/ShaunWhiteSnowboarding/README.md

 To use it:

 1. Install Shaun White Snowboarding as normal
-2. Update to version 1.01 (If you don't have this update, you can find it in this repo under "Releases")
+2. Update to version 1.01 (If you don't have this update, you can find it in this repo under "Releases": https://github.com/dhermanconsulting/ShaunWhiteSnowboarding/releases)
 3. Overwrite the executable with the one from this repository